Home » The Absolute Best Predictor of Step 2 CK Scores

 Best Predictor to Help You Know When You Are Ready to Take Step 2 CK

 These are all ways to predict the general range of where your Step 2 CK score may fall.
 However, these metrics fall short in determining when you are ready to sit for this exam.
 Scores are fluid and are certainly related to your study efforts.
 Just because you scored within a certain percentile range on previous exams does not guarantee that you will fall within that range on all exams moving forward.
 When I was studying for Step 2, the scores on my practice exams were variable but showed an overall trend in the direction of my final score on Step 2.
-Because of this, it is also important to have markers of your progress and performance during your study period and leading to the exam.
+Because of this, it is also important to have markers of your progress and performance during your study period and leading up to the exam.

 UWorld